-Incomplete Contribution Information-WIS.
+Incomplete Contribution/Disbursement Information-WIS.
 ADMIN.
-CODE § ETH 26.02 (6)
+CODE ETH § 26.02 (6) and (7)

 Calendar Days Late: Settlement Amount:

 Up to 30 days from staff contact Warning

-31+ days from staff contact \$100 plus 10 percent of contributions with incomplete information
+31+ days from staff contact \$100 plus 10 percent of the total amount of contributions

+or disbursements with incomplete information